-But when I looked the picture I didn’t even see the kids… I just saw how much I’d grown… sideways!
-Ouch that was like a sucker punch!
+But when I looked at the picture I didn’t even see the kids… I just saw how much I’d grown… sideways!
+Ouch, that was like a sucker punch!

 So my goal before our next Disney trip (in just under 10 months) is to shift the 14 pounds that snuck up on me while I wasn’t looking.

 If you’ve had a similar reality check recently then this post is for you, because I’m going to show you how you can combine the wisdom of fitness guru Jillian Michaels with some creative weight loss journal ideas to help both of us get our butts back into shape!